-Taking care of diabetes can be like a full-time job on top of all of the other responsibilities in your life.
+Taking care of type 1 diabetes can be a full-time job in addition to all of the other responsibilities in your life.
 How can one person do it all?
 You can start by taking a step back and prioritizing what’s most important.

-Once you’ve created a routine for yourself, managing your diabetes may not feel like such a chore, and you will find that you have more time to do the other things you enjoy!
+Once you’ve created a routine, managing your type 1 diabetes may not feel like such a chore, and you will find that you have more time to do the other things you enjoy!

 This document is not intended to take the place of the care and attention of your personal physician or other professional medical services.
 Our aim is to promote active participation in your care and treatment by providing information and education.
 Questions about individual health concerns or specific treatment options should be discussed with your physician.